onespeed-articles/patent-free-react-ecosystem-migration-plan/README.md

 ## preact-cli
 > Start building a Preact Progressive Web App in seconds 🔥

+In this CLI you also get routes wired up by default as you're most likely going to create an application with them.
+Unlike the React CLI

 ## vue-cli
 > A simple CLI for scaffolding Vue.js projects.

+Vue CLI provides you with template so at any point you and your company can create your own template starter.
+This means the CLI is already better than others because often people disagree with the initial setup.

 ## angular-cli
 > CLI for Angular applications based on the ember-cli project.

+A lot of patterns and conventions in Angular are automated with this CLI which allows you to focus more on the app

 Resources: